kasperosterbye/pharo-elucidator/Readme.md

 > - I don't understand.
 You'll have to elucidate.
 > - The reasons for the change in weather conditions have been elucidated by several scientists.

-The elucidator is a set of tools which will try to explain and clearify projects of Pharo code.
+The elucidator is a set of tools which will try to explain and clarify projects of Pharo code.

 The primary way to get elucidation is the `elucidate` method: